Haj Omran border is seen, on the border between Iran and Kurdistan, Iraq..

-After the referendum in September 2017, Iraqi Prime Minister Haider al-Abadi ordered troops to take control of areas claimed by both Baghdad and the Kurdish government.
+After the vote, Iraqi troops were ordered by the country's prime minister Haider al-Abadi to take control of areas claimed by both Baghdad and the Kurdish government.

-Tehran already re-opened the Bashmagh crossing with Iragi Kurdish region in October.
+Tehran already re-opened the Bashmagh crossing last week.